 During your years as an “Associate,” most clinicians spend about 1-2 hours per week in supervision.

-Jonathan Kittel is a credentialed “Supervisor Candidate” for those seeking LPC and/or LMFT licensure in South Carolina.
+Jonathan Kittel LPC/S, LMFT/S is an approved clinical supervisor for those seeking LPC or LMFT licensure in South Carolina.
 He provides individual, triadic and group supervision, depending on availability and demand.
 If you are interested in learning more about the supervision process, please reach out to Jonathan.